KMayne/pub-crawl-tool/README.md

 visit it to update the key your browser holds.

 ## Future Development
-Before the next pub crawl, I'll probably add a schedule & tracking/reminder function.
+Before the next pub crawl, I'll definitely add image uploading and I'll probably add a schedule & tracking/reminder function.

 ## Credits